 Julie Cleary, Director

-Julie has two young children that keep her on her toes.
-She is the treasurer for the Tara Anglican School for Girls Parents and Friends Association.
-Julie has said she is interested in utilising her skills to give back to the community and work in an environment that services the needs of children and young Australians.
+Julie is the Vice President for the Tara Anglican School for Girls Parents and Friends Association and is interested in utilising her skills to give back to the community and work in an environment that services the needs of children and young Australians.